jakobsitory/04_CPP04_42CC/README.md

 ## **Modules**

 ### **ex00 - Polymorphism**
-The Polymorphism project involves creating a class hierarchy to demonstrate the concept of polymorphism in C++.
+A class hierarchy to demonstrate the concept of polymorphism in C++.

 **Key objectives included:**